jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/34-syria.md

 Lumei, also called Meiluku, is 300 stages west by land from Aden (Malopa).

 The city wall is crooked, seven-fold, and built of large smooth flat black stones.
-Each wall is distant (from the adjoining one) a
-^
-thousand paces». «There are over three hundred foreign towers 15 rets), among which is
-(^ ^
+Each wall is 1,000 paces from the adjoining one.
+There are over 300 minarets.
+One of which is 800 feet tall which allows 4 horses abreast to pass through.

-abreast can be driven up. «It has three hundred and sixty rooms in of made is of coloured woollen stuffs meat and meal
+It has 360 rooms in made of coloured woollen stuffs meat and meal
 20 families are
 are byssus